Commentary on the First Chapter of the Book of Daniel

 1. Throughout his life he never hesitated to do what God wanted, even though his obedience to God might incur the disapproval or wrath of men.
 He did not care what men thought.
 He only cared what God thought.
 So, he might say of himself, "God is my judge."

 2. God will indeed judge him.
-The last verse of Daniel's book speaks of him being raised at a day still future to appear before God and to receive his reward for a lifetime of faithful service (Daniel 12:13).
+The last verse of Daniel's book speaks of him being raised at a day still future to appear before God and receive his reward for a lifetime of faithful service (Dan.
+12:13).

 Footnotes